sraboy/skaa_editor/readme.md

 On my lazier coding days, I go through and properly document/comment the code.

 ## credits
-Obviously, this project wouldn't be possible without [http://www.enlight.com/](Enlight Software)'s release of the game's source code -- not to mention Trevor Chan's brilliant ideas for this game to begin with.
-My personal fork, with Visual Studio project/solution files, can be found [https://github.com/sraboy/7kaa](here).
+Obviously, this project wouldn't be possible without [Enlight Software](http://www.enlight.com/)'s release of the game's source code -- not to mention Trevor Chan's brilliant ideas for this game to begin with.
+My personal fork, with Visual Studio project/solution files, can be found [here](https://github.com/sraboy/7kaa).

 Thanks to everyong at http://http://7kfans.com/, the new home of Seven Kingdoms and its open source project, for keeping 7KAA awesome and up-to-date.
 I'd also like to give a shoutout to [http://www.cyotek.com/](Cyotek)'s awesome [ImageBox control](https://github.com/cyotek/Cyotek.Windows.Forms.ImageBox) which saved me quite a bit of pain and could very well have prevented me from just dumping the project from day one.